tulasiram58827/deepform/README.md

 - A vocabulary of the tokens and their frequencies is created by running (if using docker) `make data/token_frequency.csv` or simply (if using poetry) `python -m deepform.data.create_vocabulary`.
 - The three manifests should be present in the data folder.
 If they are not, they can be downloaded from the three data sources as detailed above.
 - The three individual manifests are combined into one by running (if using docker) `make data/3_year_manifest.csv` or (if using poetry) `python -m deepform.data.combine_manifests`.
 This combined manifest includes a column 'year' so that training data drawn from the three years can be balanced for various purposes.
 - The tokenized data (the .parquet files) are prepared for model training by running (if using docker) `make data/doc_index.parquet` or simply (if using poetry) `python -m deepform.data.add_features data/3_year_manifest.csv`.
 This script adds a column to the token file for each of the five target types.
-This column is used to store the match percentage, for each token between that token and the target in question.
+This column is used to store the match percentage (for each token) between that token and the target in question.
 Some targets are more than one token in length so in these cases, this new column contains the likelihood that each token is a member of the target token string.
 This script also computes other relevant features such as whether the token is a date or a dollar amount which are fed into the model as additional features.
-- Having created the three-year manifest, downloaded the token files and run `make data/doc_index.parquet`, the model is ready to train.
+- Having created the three-year manifest, having downloaded the token files and having run `make data/doc_index.parquet`, the model is ready to train.